hypercore-protocol/hyperspace-client/README.md

 #### `feed.on('download', seq)`

-Emitted when block is downloaded.
-Has to be enabled with `watchDownloads()` first.
+Emitted when a block is downloaded.

 # License